w3c/wot-security/wot-security-metadata.md

 As above, each form under interactions would have to include a _both_ a `proxyConfig` _and_ an `endpointConfig` reference in its `security` field.
-We make use of the new definitions feature here to avoid having to repeat such combinations in every form that uses them;
+We make use of the security definitions feature here to avoid having to repeat such combinations in every form that uses them;
 the two configurations are combined into one using an array `propertySecurityConfig` declared under `definitions`.